-Understanding OTC Medications
+Understanding OTC Medications for Migraines

 Many medications found on the shelves of drugstores these days were initially intended to be dispensed only with a prescription.
 In the United States, the prescription requirement is determined by the Food and Drug Administration (FDA).
 As long as a medication can be safely used by patients without physician oversight, the FDA will likely place it into one of the 80 OTC categories on the market.